Dr. Alessandro Giardini

 Dr Alessandro Giardini is a Senior Consultant Paediatric and Adolescent Cardiologist in London with a clinical and academic career spanning more than 25 years.
 He holds the position of Director of Inpatient Cardiology Services at Great Ormond Street Hospital since 2007 where he also leads the Single Ventricle Programme and the Exercise Physiology Laboratory.
 His day-to-day NHS work centres on the most complex and vulnerable children: newborns with critical heart defects, children with single ventricle circulations, and young people with inherited cardiac conditions.

-He is an Honorary Senior Lecturer at University College London and holds an Associate Professorship at the Italian Ministry of Higher Education.
+He is an Honorary Associate Professor at University College London and holds an Associate Professorship at the Italian Ministry of Higher Education.
 With more than 140 peer-reviewed publications, Dr Giardini is recognised internationally as a leading authority in paediatric cardiology, exercise physiology in children with heart and lung disease, and outcomes research in congenital heart defects.

 Dr. Giardini has earned an international reputation as one of the foremost specialists in his field, and is widely regarded as a leading voice in paediatric cardiology across the UK, Europe, Asia and the United States.
 Colleagues, families and major cardiology centres around the world routinely turn to him for expert guidance and independent clinical opinion.